Goodluck Jonathan’s son-in-law shot in Calabar — Nigeria Today

 Goodluck Jonathan’s son-in-law shot in Calabar

-The son-in-law of former President Goodluck Jonathan, Prince Goodwill Edward, was on Friday shot by unknown gunmen in Calabar.
+A son-in-law of former President Goodluck Jonathan, Prince Goodwill Edward, is now lying critically ill in a hospital in Calabar, after he was shot by unknown gunmen in his residence in the Cross Rivers State capital on Friday.

-According to PUNCH Edward was reportedly shot in his State Housing Estate residence in the Calabar Municipal axis of the Cross River State capital.

-He is the Special Adviser on Youths Affairs to Governor Ben Ayade
+Edward is the Special Adviser on Youth Affairs to Governor Ben Ayade of Cross River State.

-Hafiz Inuwa, state commissioner of police said, though the matter had not been reported to the police, Edward had been attacked on “there or four occasions” in the past.

-“They attempted him.
-This should be the third or fourth time that this thing is happening,” he was quoted to have said.
+“We have the responsibility and will investigate and by the grace of God we will go after those responsible.”

+Asked if he knew why the matter had not been officially reported to the police, he retorted: “How can I know why they have not come to report?
+I am a new person in the command.
+I did not even know that this had happened before.

-“Information just got to me that this is the third or fourth time that they have attempted him.”
+“It is just coming to me now that this is the third or fourth time that they have attempted him.
+If we stumble on anything I will let you know.”

-Edward is said to be currently receiving treatment at an undisclosed hospital in Calabar.
+The post Goodluck Jonathan’s son-in-law shot in Calabar appeared first on The Nation Nigeria.

 Do you something awesome to share with the world?
 Click here to share